-Collective worship
+Collective Worship

 Collective worship is not distinctive of any particular denomination or religious group, but is closely linked to the Christian faith and directly linked to the children's spiritual and moral development.
 The school has close links with Milborne St Andrew's parish and our local vicar is a regular visitor to school to lead assemblies.
-Parents have the right to withdraw their children from Collective Worship and Religious Education after discussion with the Head teacher.
-The school will make alternative arrangements by extending the provision in another area.